-my name is sumbel “susan” zeb, and i am running to be your collin central appraisal district board of directors, for place 2!
+my name is sumbel “susan” zeb, and i am running for re-election as your collin central appraisal district board of directors, for place 2!

 Sumbel (also known as Susan by many of her colleagues and friends) is a North Texas native, growing up in Greenville, TX, where her father still practices as a Cardiologist.
 Her family moved to Rockwall, TX, where she completed High School.
 Sumbel graduated from Southern Methodist University, where she completed a B.A. in Political Science.